Sorry, you need to enable JavaScript to visit this website.

 (2) Hungary shall ensure this right by extending and generalising community culture, by providing free and compulsory primary education, free and generally accessible secondary education, and higher education accessible to everyone according to his or her abilities, and by providing financial support.'
 (Fundamental Law of Hungary)

-Attendance at these institutions is free of charge for Hungarian citizens up to the age of 18 and also compulsory from the age of 3 to 16 (3 years of kindergarten and 10 years of school).
-For more detailed information see Eurydice, sub-chapter Hungary Overview - Levels of the Education System.
+Attendance at these institutions is free for Hungarian citizens up to the age of 18 and compulsory from the ages of 3 to 16 (3 years of kindergarten and 10 years of school).
+For more detailed information, see Eurydice, sub-chapter Hungary Overview - Levels of the Education System.

 The laws governing public education were established in the Act CXC of 2011 on National Public Education (2011. évi CXC. törvény a nemzeti köznevelésről).
 The state is obliged to provide its citizens with the right to participate in primary and secondary education and to obtain their first vocational qualification.